 What Are the CSRD Reporting Requirements?

 The CSRD brings robust reporting requirements for businesses to follow.
-A key aspect is the concept of double materiality:
+A key aspect is the concept of double materiality.

-- Financial Materiality: Disclosing how sustainability issues impact the business financially.
+- Financial materiality.
+Disclosing how sustainability issues impact the business financially.

-- Impact Materiality: Explaining how a company’s activities affect the environment and society.
+- Impact materiality.
+Explaining how a company’s activities affect the environment and society.

-Recent Revision of CSRD requirements: Omnibus Proposals
+Recent Revision of CSRD Requirements: Omnibus I

 Challenges Companies Face in CSRD Compliance